matthewjstott/kreuzer_skarke_superradiance/README.md

-# kreuzer_skarke_superradiance
+# Kreuzer Skarke Superradiance
-Repo to derive constraints on the Kreuzer Skarke Axiverse using black hole superradiance
+### *Repo to derive constraints on the Kreuzer Skarke Axiverse using black hole superradiance*